joejoezz/awn-impute/README.md

-# AWN operational imputing module
+# AgWeatherNet operational imputing module

 Imputes AWN observational data in real time by training a random forest estimator on historical observations at each station and predicting as real-time data comes into the AgWeatherNet API.
 Computes QA/QC checks by comparing running means of the imputed variables to the observed.